syapse/javascript/README.md

     };
     ```

-  - Additional trailing comma: **Nope.** This can cause problems with IE6/7 and IE9 if it's in quirksmode.
-Also, in some implementations of ES3 would add length to an array if it had an additional trailing comma.
-This was clarified in ES5 ([source](http://es5.github.io/#D)):

-  > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
-This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.

-    ```javascript
-    // bad
-    var hero = {
-      firstName: 'Kevin',
-      lastName: 'Flynn',
-    };

-    var heroes = [
-      'Batman',
-      'Superman',
-    ];

-    // good
-    var hero = {
-      firstName: 'Kevin',
-      lastName: 'Flynn'
-    };

-    var heroes = [
-      'Batman',
-      'Superman'
-    ];
-    ```
+  - Additional trailing comma: **Optional.** Although a trailing comma can cause problems with older Internet Explorers, the Require Optimizer takes care of eliminating these for us.
+Developers debugging (older) Internet Explorer-specific issues should temporarily switch to using the optimized files instead of the original source files.

 **[⬆ back to top](#table-of-contents)**